The Atheist Bible, CC-BY Fabian M. Suchanek

 Overview of today’s religions

-There exist hundreds, if not thousands of religions and denominations.
+There exist hundreds if not thousands of religions and denominations.
 In the following Chapter on the World Religions, we will explore the more common ones in detail.
-In this chapter, we set out to provide a rough overview, classifying them as follows:
+Here, we set out to provide a rough overview, classifying them as follows:

 Indian religions

-These include Hinduism, Jainism, Buddhism and Sikhism, with a combined 1.8 billion adherents , mainly on the Indian subcontinent.
-They share the concept of a supra-system that enables reincarnation and nirvana.
-These religions believe in several gods (variants of Hinduism), no gods in the Abrahamic sense (Buddhism, Jainism, variants of Hinduism) or one god (Sikhism, variants of Hinduism).
+These include Hinduism, Jainism, Buddhism and Sikhism.
+With a combined 1.8 billion adherents (mainly on the Indian subcontinent), these religions share a supra-system that enables reincarnation in a next life.
+These religions know several gods (in variants of Hinduism), no gods in the Abrahamic sense (in Buddhism, Jainism, and variants of Hinduism), or one god (in Sikhism and variants of Hinduism).

 East Asian religions

 These include Shintoism, Taoism, and Confucianism.
-These religions share the concepts of “shen”, or local spirits (“kami” in Shintoism).
-Taoism and Confucianism also know a supra-system that represents the general order of the world.
+These religions share the concept of shen (i.e., local spirits and spirits of the dead; also known as kami in Shintoism).
+Taoism and Confucianism also share a supra-system that represents the general order of the world.
 Together, the East Asian religions have around a billion adherents.

 Indigenous religions

-These include traditional African religions, Asian Shamanism, Native American religions, Austronesian and Australian Aboriginal traditions, and Chinese folk religions, with around half a billion total adherents.
-While some of these religions may have historically wielded large influence (in particular before colonization), today these religions are often localized.
-Indigenous religions are commonly centered on the concept of magic, rituals, and the power of certain objects to ward off evil.
-They are usually animist, i.e., they believe in local spirits.
+These include traditional African religions, Asian shamanism, Native American religions, Austronesian and Australian Aboriginal traditions, and the Chinese Folk Religion, and comprise around half a billion adherents.
+These religions are commonly centered on the concept of magic, rituals, and the power of certain objects to ward off evil.
+They are usually animist, meaning they believe in local spirits.

 Abrahamic religions

 These include Christianity, Islam, Judaism, Spiritualism, and the Bahai Faith.
-Today there are around 3.4 billion adherents in total.
-The primary, shared belief is a single, omnipotent God who created the universe.
+Today there are around 3.4 billion adherents worldwide.
+The primary shared belief is that of a single omnipotent god who created the Universe.

 New religious movements

-These include the Wicca, the Rastafari, Unitarian Universalism, Scientology and others, with several million total adherents.
-These religions all emerged in the 19th century or later, and they often syncretize, re-interpret or revive aspects of other religions.
-Other modern philosophies reject the concept of religion and hold metaphysical or spiritual viewpoints instead .
+These include Wicca, Rastafari, Unitarian Universalism, Raëlism, and Scientology, among others, comprising several million adherents.
+These religions all emerged in the 19th century or later, and they often syncretize, reinterpret, or revive aspects of other religions.
+Other modern philosophies reject the concept of religion altogether and hold metaphysical or spiritual viewpoints instead.

 © https://www.godchecker.com/

-Most of today’s religions, but not all, have the concept of supernatural beings.
-The beliefs can be classified as follows:
+Most, but not all, of today’s religions believe in supernatural beings.
+These beliefs can be classified as follows:

 Polytheistic religions

-Polytheistic religions worship many gods.
-These gods can be worshipped in addition to spirits.
-Classical examples of such religions in ancient times were the Greek and Roman religions.
-Today, the following religions are polytheistic: Hinduism (in some of its variants), Chinese Folk Religions, Shintoism, Wicca, and Druidry.
+Polytheistic religions worship many gods, potentially in addition to spirits.
+Classical examples include the Ancient Greek and Roman religions.
+Today, the following religions are polytheistic: Hinduism (in some variants), the Chinese Folk Religion, Shintoism, Wicca, and Druidry.
 Together, they have slightly more than a billion adherents.

 Monotheistic religions

-Monotheistic religions worship exactly one god — possibly in addition to spirits, but without a supra-system.
-The most prominent monotheistic religions are the Abrahamic religions (Judaism, Christianity, Islam, Bahai, Spiritualism), Zoroastrianism, Yazdanism, and Sikhism.
-Spirituality may also be de facto monotheistic.
+Monotheistic religions worship exactly one god (possibly in addition to spirits but without a supra-system).
+The most prominent monotheistic religions are the Abrahamic religions (Judaism, Christianity, Islam, the Bahai Faith, Spiritualism), Zoroastrianism, Yazdanism, and Sikhism.
+Nonreligious spiritual belief systems may also be de facto monotheistic.
 Some variants of Hinduism are also monotheistic.
-Together, these religions have around 4-5 billion adherents.
+Together, these religions have around five billion adherents.

 Supra-system religions

-Supra-system religions believe in a supernatural world-order, which usually involves reincarnation.
+Supra-system religions believe in a supernatural world order, which usually involves reincarnation.
 In such systems, gods and spirits may or may not exist.
 If they do, they are subordinate to the supra-system, and thus of lesser importance.
-The most prominent example of these religions is Buddhism, with around half a billion adherents.
-Others include Taoism and Jainism.
-Hinduism, too, knows a supra-system)
+The most prominent examples of these religions are Buddhism, Taoism, Jainism, and Hinduism, with more than a billion adherents.

 UFO religions

 UFO religions believe that there are extraterrestrial intelligent beings.
-Examples for such religions are Scientology and Raëlism, with a combined several hundred thousand adherents.
+Examples are Scientology and Raëlism, with a combined several hundred thousand adherents.

 Animist religions

-Animist religions believe in local spirits, i.e., they hold that natural physical entities (such as animals, plants, or inanimate objects) possess a spiritual essence.
-Examples for such religions are the many Indigenous religions and neopagan religions (those that aim to revive pre-Christian religions), with probably a few million adherents.
+Animist religions believe in local spirits — natural physical entities (such as animals, plants, or inanimate objects) that possess a spiritual essence.
 These religions also sometimes venerate ancestor spirits.
+Examples of such religions include many Indigenous religions and neopagan religions (those that aim to revive pre-Christian religions).
+Altogether, animist religions have probably a few million adherents.

 Metaphysical philosophies

-Metaphysical philosophies hold that “God” is just an arbitrary name for a metaphysical phenomenon.
+Metaphysical philosophies hold that the word “god” is just another name for a metaphysical phenomenon.
 These philosophies do not believe in deities or spirits at all.

-Around half of the world believes in one god, though it is not clear whether this one god is the same god.
+Around half of the world is monotheistic, though it is not clear whether this one god is the same god.
 The other half of the world believes in several gods, no gods, or spirits.
-(The Website GodChecker.com maintains a list of gods, currently counting 4000 of them from past and present.)
+(The Website GodChecker.com maintains a list of gods — currently numbering 4,000, both past and present.)

-In one Maori creation myth, the world parents are Rangi and Papa, depicted holding each other in a tight embrace CC0 Kahuroa
+In one Maori creation myth, the world parents are Rangi and Papa, depicted here holding each other in a tight embrace.
+CC0 Kahuroa

 Different religions have different stories as to how the world came into existence.
 These can be classified as follows: